alexis-moins/recipe/README.md

 ## 📦 Multiple recipe books

-If you want to use multiple recipe book, you can always create aliases in your shell
+If you want to use multiple recipe book, you can always create aliases in your shell.
 ```bash
 alias school-book='RECIPE_BOOK_DIR="${HOME}/school" recipe'
 ```

-And call the recipe book this way
+And call the recipe book this way:
 ```bash
 school-book use javascript/singleton
 ```